Donaghmede: Historical features

 The once popular Saint Donagh's Well, a holy well, was regularly visited for hundreds of years.
 It is said that the waters of Saint Donagh's Well healed eyes and rejuvenated eyesight.
 Saint Donagh's Well was once one of three local holy wells which were visited in procession.

-In the northern part of Donaghmede is Grange Abbey, historically "a small church within the Grange of Baldoyle" which served as a chapel for the lands of the Priory of All Saints (now site of Trinity College Dublin).
+In the northern part of Donaghmede is Grange Abbey, historically "a small church within the Grange of Baldoyle" which served as a chapel for the lands of the Priory of All Saints (now the site of Trinity College Dublin).
 The chapel, which once hosted a small parliamentary meeting, has been in ruins since at least 1615.

 Facilities and amenities

 Parks

 The redeveloped Father Collins Park was officially opened by the Lord Mayor of Dublin in May 2009 and is Ireland's first "sustainable park" with five 50KW wind turbines protruding from the central linear water feature and providing power for public lighting, maintenance depots and football club changing rooms.
-The park also features a skate-park, 2 playgrounds, 6 playing pitches, picnic areas with outdoor chess/draughts boards, natural woodlands and a peripheral running/cycling track.
+The park also features a skate park, 2 playgrounds, 6 playing pitches, picnic areas with outdoor chess/draughts boards, natural woodlands and a peripheral running/cycling track.
 Further information on the park including pictures, opening times etc. can be found on the Dublin City Council website.

 Other green spaces lie around the main complex of schools, around the church and along the Kilbarrack Stream and above its culverted course.